 The SDSU Center for Autism and Developmental Disorders has been founded!
 Directed by Dr. Fishman, the Center will provide diagnostic and evaluation services to the individuals with autism spectrum disorders across the lifespan.
 For more on the Center’s mission, read here.

-Dr. Fishman, along with her colleagues Drs.
-Alyson Abel and Tracy Love, receive a Collaborative Pilot Grant award from the SDSU Center for Cognitive and Clinical Neuroscience (CCN), to support their collaboration on neural mechanisms of Specific Language Impairment (SLI).
+Dr. Fishman and her colleagues Drs.
+Alyson Abel and Tracy Love from the SDSU School of Speech, Language, and Hearing Sciences receive a Collaborative Pilot Grant award from the SDSU Center for Cognitive and Clinical Neuroscience (CCN), to support their collaboration on neural mechanisms of Specific Language Impairment (SLI).

 - Brain Development Imaging Labs, SDSU